JD Spicer Zeb Solicitors Banner Image

 How long does it take to get a no further action letter?

-The time it takes to get a no further action letter will depend on how long it takes for the police to carry out an investigation.
-Unfortunately, there is no definitive answer to this question, nor is there a time limit, as you can be ‘released under investigation’ for an indefinite period of time.
+The time it takes to receive a no further action letter depends entirely on how long the police need to complete their investigation.
+There is no fixed timeframe, and you can be released under investigation for an indefinite period.

-- Whether a charging decision needs to be made by the CPS - the police can make charging decisions on less serious criminal cases.
-However, if a case needs to be referred to the CPS, this can mean that a charging decision takes much longer to reach.
+• Whether a charging decision needs to be made by the CPS Police can charge less serious cases themselves.
+If the case needs to be referred to the CPS, the decision process is usually longer.

 What happens after a no further action decision?